WRITING STYLE: 4/5

 ENTERTAINMENT QUOTIENT: 4/5

 Its Goodreads page has over 3 lakh ratings and upwards of 38 thousand reviews and it has been rightly hailed as the next “Gone Girl” in the making, only much creepier and interesting.

 She is still obsessed with her ex-husband Tom and can’t accept the fact that he has moved on and now has a wife Anna and a baby girl Evvie to call as a family.

-“The Girl on the Train does become a little dull and slow in the middle and has an underlying feeling of melancholy which makes the reader somewhat sad but that is just one glitch in the otherwise awesome ride and I thus recommend The Girl on the Train to all my readers.
+“The Girl on the Train” does become a little dull and slow in the middle and has an underlying feeling of melancholy which makes the reader somewhat sad but that is just one glitch in the otherwise awesome ride and I recommend it to all my readers.